 WHERE WE WORK

-At present, the foundation is working specifically on a program for girls in Zimbabwe.
-For many there, education for girls is considered a privilege, and not a right, with girls often dropping out from school early because of early or forced marriage or they get pregnant at a young age.
+Presently, the foundation works specifically on a program for girls in Zimbabwe.
+For many Zimbabweans, education for girls is considered a privilege, and not a right, with girls often dropping out from school early because of either early or forced marriage or pregnancy at a young age.
 The work in Zimbabwe aims to specifically improve access to education for young women in the region of Chipinge and help them achieve their right to learn.

 After visiting the region in 2015 together with Plan International, Toni developed the project which is now funded exclusively through the foundation.
 To address the unique challenges that these girls face in getting to and staying in school, the project currently funds the construction of a girls-only dormitories.
 In addition, safe, gender-separated toilets and new classrooms for the girls are being constructed, while education is provided for the parents, teachers, and community members, to be sensitized around the importance of education for girls, helping communicate this as central to their human rights.